 We're excited you are joining our PNW Tree Frogs family.

 - Must be a WA public high school student

 - Able to demonstrate eligibility for either college-level English or college-level math (see “placement testing” for details)

 To learn more and explore the process of applying to the Running Start program, expand the sections below.

 Steps to Enroll

-Before registering for certain classes, students will need to demonstrate college-level English or Math eligibility.
+Before registering for certain classes, students will need to demonstrate college-level English or math eligibility.
 This can be demonstrated through several methods, such as placement testing, high school transcripts, or SAT and ACT test scores.
-A full list of placement options can be found here.

 Students may take an English Self-Directed Placement at North Seattle College - this is a self-reflective tool that helps the student assess which English class would be the best fit for their academic ability.
 In order to take the test, you must have a student ID number (provided when you have applied to North Seattle College).
 Email your request to take the placement test(s) with your ID number and full name to firstname.lastname@example.org.
 The testing center will then provide further directions on how to access the tests.
 This process can take 2 business days, so please plan appropriately.